molikmiah/no-frills/README.md

 * Template Engine with Mustache integrated

 ## Current Version
-The current version is 0.1.0, which is suited for development and production versions.
+The current version is 0.1.0, which is suited for development and pre-production use.
-The next released should not contain any breaking changes.
+The next release will not contain any breaking changes and will include documentation on how to use the framework/library.

 ## Usage
 Please read our [Get Started](https://github.com/molikmiah/no-frills/blob/master/GETSTARTED.md) guide for installation instructions.